How to use the card

 - If you were unable to submit a claim during your stay, contact your national health insurance provider once you return home.

-- For hospital treatment, in-patients currently pay a non-refundable standard daily fee of currently €21.45 (this standard daily fee does not apply to children under 18.
+- For hospital treatment, in-patients pay a non-refundable standard daily fee of currently €21.45 (this standard daily fee does not apply to children under 18.
 Furthermore, it is limited to a maximum of 30 days per calendar year).

 - Dental treatment – Beyond an annual amount of €60.00 fully reimbursed, dental care is reimbursed at the rate of 88%.
 Specific reimbursement rates and conditions apply for dental prostheses.